 How to Calculate Autocorrelation in Excel (2 Ways)

-Here, we have the following dataset containing the sales records over different months of a company.
-We will try to determine the autocorrelation for different lags in these records between these time ranges using the following 2 ways.
+Here, we have the following dataset containing a company’s sales records over different months.
+We will try to determine the autocorrelation for different lags in these records between these time ranges using the following 2 methods.

 how to calculate autocorrelation in Excel